wrwr4859/UCB-Project3-Group3/README.md

 Project Structure

-app.py: The main Flask application file that sets up the web server and defines the routes for the application. templates/: Directory containing HTML templates for rendering the web pages. static/: Directory for storing static files such as CSS, JavaScript, and images. ca_wildfires.db: The SQLite database file containing wildfire data.
+app_fire.py and app_temp_fire: The main Flask application file that sets up the web server and defines the routes for the application. templates/: Directory containing HTML templates for rendering the web pages. static/: Directory for storing static files such as CSS, JavaScript, and images. ca_wildfires.db: The SQLite database file containing wildfire data.